aaron3238/meetingmanager/README.md

 `sudo apt install nodejs`
 Clone the repo.
 Update dependencies run `npm install` in cloned folder.
-run `npm run build` to build the extension.
+Building requires scripts/build.sh, so use of linux is necessary until a corresponding windows script is developed. run `npm run build` to build the extension.
 In google chrome, navigate to `chrome://extensions`
 Enable "developer mode" in the top right.